w3c/wai-curricula/content/designer/interaction-and-feedback.md

 Optional ideas to teach the learning outcomes:

 * Invite students to try standard keyboard conventions.
 For example, use of the tab to move through actionable controls, use of the arrow keys to move through list items, and use of the enter key to select an item.
-Explain that these interactions need to be preserved as much as possible when designing custom widgets.
-Custom keyboard interactions should be defined when standard keyboard interactions do not provide the necessary keyboard support.
-Explain that defining keyboard interactions is a designers' responsibility, whereas implementing such interaction is a responsibility shared with the developer.
+Explain that these interactions need to be preserved as much as possible when designing custom widgets, as these are mostly expected by users.
+* Reflect with students about keystrokes that are not part of standard keyboard navigation.
+For example, letter keys together with modifier keys to perform specific actions.
+Explain that promoting team-side strategies to decide which custom keyboard patters get implemented in a user interface is a designers' responsibility, whereas implementing such keystrokes is a responsibility shared with the developer.
 * Present some examples of keyboard shortcuts that may conflict with browsers, operating systems, and assistive technologies.
 For example, modifier keys and single letter keys that are used by browsers and assistive technologies to provide built-in functionality.
 Explain that these keystrokes should be avoided when possible.
 * Show examples of help  functionality to explain custom keyboard shortcuts used in rich applications and in complex widgets.
 Explain that, while custom keyboard shortcuts are preferred by some users for efficiency reasons, using such shortcuts alone can distract others who may not be familiar with such keyboard shortcuts.
 Explain that providing these mechanisms is a designers' responsibility, whereas implementing them is a responsibility shared with the developer.

 #### Ideas to Assess Knowledge for Topic

-Optional ideas to support assessment:
+Optional ideas to assess knowledge:

 * Practical &mdash; Present students with a user interface that can be interacted only with the mouse and ask them to define keyboard interaction patterns.
 Assess how students understand the need for alternatives to mouse input and how they use standard keyboard interactions when possible.